 Are modern washing machines only built to last 5 years?

-In order to save money on production costs, many manufacturers use techniques that make some repairs impossible, and make other repairs require the replacement of whole assemblies of parts instead of being able to strip down the old one to repair it.
+In order to save money on production costs, many manufacturers use techniques that make some repairs impossible.
+Other repairs can require the replacement of whole assemblies of parts instead of being able to strip down the old one to repair it.
 Examples of this are motors that are spot welded together instead of bolted, pumps that have no parts available – only a new pump – and drum bearings that can’t be knocked out and replaced so a complete new outer drum is needed.
 This often costs almost as much as a new washing machine.

 However, the pricing of washing machine spares by the manufacturers appears to be deliberately designed to either make up a lot of the lost profit on selling the complete washing machine at such unrealistically cheap prices – or to deliberately make them beyond economical repair so they don’t have to stock many parts or to cause excessive washing machine replacement.

-Many mid priced washing machines are full of extra features such as faster spins, bigger drums and many more options but although they can cost many hundreds of pounds they are commonly not built to a much higher standard and are often just as unrepairable.
-If you want a washing machine to last well over 10 years you need to invest in a Miele or an ISE10.
+Many mid priced washing machines are full of extra features such as faster spins, bigger drums and many more options but although they can cost many hundreds of pounds they are commonly not built to a much higher standard at all.
+They are often just as unrepairable (is a more expensive washing machine a better one?).

 Is renting an appliance a good alternative?

 Although buying is likely to remain the main choice of most people, renting from a professional company may make sense and may be worth looking into for some people.
 Especially if you seem to be always buying new washing machines.
 Prices start from only a few pounds a week fully maintained.
 Check out my affiliate Forbes Rentals who rent out various brand new white goods appliances.

 How long did your last washing machine last?

 Fixed-price repairs, Pay monthly, Repair & protect your whole appliance..